emmaus-4v/game-in1-julia/README.md

 - Niki is sad, but understands why Character did what they did
 - Tubbo jumps up onto the podium again, and calls Manberg, L’Manberg forevermore
 - Everyone rejoices, as the ending screen appears

-## To do
-- add background
-- find bg picture
-- add player
-- find player picture
-- move player
-- dialog text
-- dialog options
-- add other character
-- find character picture

-## Little notes
-- to do intro: Logo onscreen, start button, credit button
-- to do credits: make list of artists artwork, credit cc's, credit teacher, credit yourself, have a button to go back to homescreen
-- to do lvls : Background function; Startup function; Dialog function; Characters function; Have the lvl change
-- to do end screen: say thanks for playing; credits button, homescreen button
-- to do art: logo, backgrounds, character art

-## Credits text
-- concept by : Julia
-- inspired by: The Dream Smp, created by Dream, Georgenotfound, Sapnap, Callahan and Awesamdude
-- coded by: Julia
-- guided by Sander van Geest

-## Script, for copy pasting

-Scene 1
-Ah, I see you've finally awoken.
-Now, now.
-No reason to attack me, I'm just trying to help you.
-Follow me darling.
-I can take care of you once we reach the city.

-Here we are the beautiful entrance to my city!
-But cities cant be underground?
-Of course theycan silly!
-I built this city all by myself!
-I spent a lot of time excavating all that stone.
-Why is it so hidden?
-Are you hiding from someone?
-My city is a haven for those who are lost, scared or still searching.

-Isn't it beautiful?
-Wouldn't you want to stay here forever?
-No!
-Are you insane lady?
-Oh, I just thought it would have been nice for you to stay a while...
-Oh, no thank you ma'am, I still have so much of the world left to explore!
-That's alright, just know the city will always be available in case you need a place to stay!

-So I guess this is goodbye then, I didn't even catch your name before you wanted to leave...
-Oh!
-My name is: INSERT NAME Here
-Well then, NAME, I wish you well, I hope we see each other again.
-Safe travels!
-Thank you